 Ok.
 I have to give credit to my wife, Betsy, on this one.
-Before Theo roared into our lives we wanted to host a small party with friends and decided that a brunch situation would be easier and more low key than a dinner party.
+Before our son roared into our lives we wanted to host a small party with friends and decided that a brunch situation would be easier and more low-key than a dinner party.

 To be honest, I was struggling with what to make.
 I had a list of tarts and fancy quiche recipes that would work, but also required some serious effort on my part.
 I was starting to stress myself out!

 That’s when Betsy came up with the idea for a grits bar.
 Or… for those New England readers… Grits Bahhh.

 It was so simple and people loved it.
 It’s more of a concept than a recipe as once you get the grits method down you can add almost anything to the toppings list.
 I stayed mostly in the savory world (with one exception), but you could just as easily do a sweet/savory combo.

 It’s super easy to throw together and feeds a crowd!

 - 1 quart chicken or vegetable stock

 - 2 tablespoons unsalted butter